 Rowan Marmalade Recipe

 Clusters of orangey-red berries framed by evenly spaced, elegant long-tipped leaves, the rowan tree is a stunner.
-By the beginning of autumn, it is adorned by these vitamin C rich berries which make haunting good marmalade.
+By the beginning of autumn, it is adorned by these vitamin C rich berries which make hauntingly good marmalade.

 Traditionally, marmalade is made from the rind and pulp of citrus fruits.
 Instead, this recipe uses equal amounts of sweet apples and rowan berries, and the texture and flavour is uncannily like marmalade.